Multiroot Workspace Support

 Monorepo Development

-Perfect for related projects in one repository:
+Perfect for when you have related projects in one repository:

 my-app.code-workspace